nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 1. `ToPatientInstance.execute()` will create and call `PatientInstance.run()`
 2. `PatientInstance.run()` will start by loading/creating the Patient data .txt file for Patient database records.
 It will check for any signs of corrupted file when loading and exception will be thrown if any corruption is detected.
-3. `PatientInstance.run()` will then enters its running for loop and repeatedly take in user inputs for data processing.
+3. `PatientInstance.run()` will then enter its running for loop and repeatedly take in user inputs for data processing.

 **Getting User Input**

 4. `PatientInstance.run()` will repeatedly request for user input and call `PatientParser.patientParse()`.
 5. `patientParse()` will call the `smartCommandRecognition()` to assess the given user input and determine which command is most similar to the input.
-6. The most relevant command is then returned to the parser and the parser then scans the input thoroughly based on the command returned.
+6. The most relevant command is then returned to the parser, and the parser then scans the input thoroughly based on the command returned.
 Relevant errors in the input are detected and the appropriate exceptions thrown.
 7. Only after scanning the input for errors, will the proper command be returned to `PatientInstance` where it will then be executed.
 8. After getting an input, and parsing it into string tokens, a new instance of PatientChecker class `checker` is instantiated to perform error checking.